kojurohan42/nepali-month-year-picker/README.md

 ## Features and Bugs

-Please file feature requests and bugs at the [issue tracker][tracker].
+Please file feature requests and bugs at the [issue tracker](https://github.com/kojurohan42/nepali-month-year-picker/issues).

 ## License